By John Isaacs

 Virginia – In early July, ex-Rep. Scott Taylor (R-02) announced he will challenge Sen. Mark Warner (D).
 Taylor, a former Navy SEAL, lost his re-election last year to now-Rep. Elaine Luria (D-02).

 Wyoming – Sen. Michael Enzi (R-WY) has announced his retirement at the end of this term.
-Rep. Liz Cheney (R) would be favored to take the seat if she gives up her leadership position in the House.
-Former Rep. Cynthia Lummis is also considering running.
+Former Rep. Cynthia Lummis is running.
+Rep. Liz Cheney (R) may give up her leadership position in the House to run as well.

 33 Senators Up for Election in 2020